 _____ 10.
 If I ask my subordinates for their ideas or advice, they most certainly will think I am weak, and as a consequence, respect me less as a manager.

-How do you motivate your employees?
-How do help your employees feel they are part of a TEAM?
+- How do help your employees feel they are part of a TEAM?